 Here are some important facts and helpful hints to know about Section Access.

-- All the fields listed in LOAD or SELECT statements in the access section must be written in uppercase.
+- All the field names and values listed in LOAD or SELECT statements in the access section must be written in uppercase.
 Convert any field name containing lowercase letters in the database to uppercase using the Upper function before reading the field by the LOAD or SELECT statement.

 For more information, see Upper - script and chart function.